 Models manufactured pre-2013 or 2015 have problems with a failing oxygen sensor which 195 Sienna owners report.
 The problem occurs after an average mileage of 118,000 miles.
-The symptom of a failing oxygen sensor is the check engine light illuminating and very high fuel consumption.
+The symptom of a failing oxygen sensor is the check engine light illuminating and very high fuel consumption which can rapidly increase fuel costs.
 The cost of replacing the oxygen sensor is around $350.

 Oil Leaks And Loss Of Oil Pressure